-The Videotron Centre is in competition with the Bell Centre (Montréal), Place Bell (Laval), Canadian Tire Center (Ottawa) as well as other arenas located within a radius of 700 kilometers (Boston,
+The Videotron Centre is in competition with the Bell Centre (Montréal), Place Bell (Laval), Canadian Tire Center (Ottawa) as well as other arenas located within a radius of 700 kilometres (Boston, Kingston, Moncton).

-Kingston, Moncton).
 These arenas compete to get the few tour dates available according to the tour schedules of the artists.
-Over a two-week period during summer, the Festival d'été de Québec ("FEQ") is another important competitor since it offers quality shows at competitive prices, and some artists not performing at the FEQ do not want to perform at the Videotron Centre during the programming of the FEQ.
+Over a two-week period during the summer, the Festival d'été de Québec ("FEQ") is another important competitor since it offers quality shows at competitive prices, and some artists not performing at the FEQ do not want to perform at the Videotron Centre during the programming of the FEQ.

-The junior hockey team Les Remparts de Québec does not have any direct competitors in the hockey entertainment sector in the Québec City region; on the other hand, the Armada de Blainville-Boisbriand hockey team has competitors as it operates less than 15 kilometers away from the American Hockey League franchise, the Laval Rockets.
+The junior hockey team Les Remparts de Québec does not have any direct competitors in the hockey entertainment sector in the Québec City region.